 Nils has been singing and playing music since he was first able to speak.
 His parents both had a keen interest in music and Nils was exposed to many different musical styles from an early age.
 He attended many country music events in the Nanango and Kingaroy areas with his father and younger sister.
 They performed songs involving three part vocal harmonies and revived many old folk tunes of all nationalities.
 Nils began to study piano at age five and at school he learned French Horn, Cello and (briefly) Flute.
 His grandfather restored Balalaikas which he learned to play with the help of his father and at the age of thirteen he taught himself to play acoustic guitar.
 During high school he often won talent quests for performances such as "Tiptoe Through The Tulips" played on a ukulele with pitch-perfect falsetto, or "Speedy Gonzales" on a banjo.

 Meeting Geoff Yelaska in 2005, Nils began work as a sound-engineer and producer for Mothar Mountain Music, having many different recording artists come through the studio.
-He had the privilege of working with David Rudder, who opened his ears to some of the finer points of mixing and mastering.
 It was upon the recording of "Bitter Sweet" with Geoff Yelaska in 2011, Nils discovered a passion for playing bass, particularly the walking bass of much of the swing jazz style.
 Nils is continuously working on an album of his own compositions, which is a mix of almost every genre there is.